-like ANY emergency heat source, It is Inadvisable to leave it unattended in a room with children or pets.
+COMMON SENSE DISCLAIMER: This mini heater can easily reach 300F in a very short period of time, like ANY emergency heat source, it is inadvisable to leave it unattended in a room with children or pets.

 Now that we got the common sense disclaimer out of the way, check this out!
 This simple heat source would work fantastic in a small greenhouse to keep the chill off plants overnight!
 Follow the directions carefully, do not substitute items, do not use LARGER candles or votive candles.